sahithyandev/s1/src/content/docs/mechanics/statics/01-introduction.md

 About an axis of symmetry, first moment of area is $0$. $ $

 ## Second moment of area

+Aka. area moment of inertia.
+Describes how the cross-sectional area of a shape is distributed relative to an axis.

+Not to be confused with [moment of inertia](#moment-of-inertia).

 ```math
 \text{About x-axis} = I_{xx} = I_x = \int_A {y^2\;\text{d}A}